-- 4. Types Prohibited - a.
+4. Types Prohibited

+- a.
 No advertising of liquor, tobacco or narcotics shall be accepted. - b.
 Advertising soliciting sales of patent medicines, health treatments, salacious literature, joke devices, firearms, lotteries or any other items prohibited by postal laws shall not be accepted. - c.
 When students and/or staff pictures are used in advertising, they shall be requested to sign permission slips. - d.
 Advertising for motion pictures rated "X" may not be accepted.
+Pictures rated "R", "G" and "PG" may be advertised.

+5. Collections

-Pictures rated "R", "G" and "PG" may be advertised. - 5.
-Collections due bill, the business manager shall send at four (4) week intervals three (3) "reminder" letters.
+Advertising contracts between the student publication and the advertiser are binding to both parties as per terms of the contract.
+In cases where the advertiser does not pay his due bill, the business manager shall send at four (4) week intervals three (3) "reminder" letters.
 If the bill remains unpaid, the business manager shall make a personal call on the advertiser.
 If at this time the bill remains unpaid, the advertiser's name and contract shall be turned over to the building principal for action, as is stated in the third reminder sent to the advertiser.
 If the student publication staff fails to fulfill its contract terms, the contract is automatically canceled at no expense to the advertiser if he/she so desires.